shristi76/GraphicGig/Digital Cartography/README.md

 ## **Submission Guideline:**

 - Submit the .txt file containing the link of your Figma file.
-- Make sure to submit the file under the Folder named *"Map Creation"*
+- Make sure to submit the file under the Folder named *"Digital Cartography"*

 > This task is of 30 points 🏆
 >